Daksh3K/Learning-Management-System/Tests.md

 Test Status: Passed

 ## Test 6: Editing a quiz
 We just made a quiz, but let’s edit the quiz.
-You should still be seeing the JFrame shown in the picture in Step 10 Test 5.
+You should still be seeing the JFrame shown in the picture in Step 10 of Test 5.

 -Step 1: Click the “Edit Quiz” button to get a JOptionPane that looks like this: